toidiu/toidiu.github.io/content/blog/2024_05_30_the_role_of_asn1_in_cryptography.md

 of them in real engineering applications.
 TLS, PKI, and VPNs are just a few examples where these concepts are applied.

-In the following code snippet we are encoding a private key as der and pem representation of a ASN.1 object.
+In the following code snippet we are representing a private key as ASN.1 and then encoding it as der/pem.
 In real cryptography we often have to do similar operations on other secret material such as public key, certificates, etc.

 ```rust
 // 1. generate cryptrographic key (ex. ecdhe)